-The Stansted Express takes 46 minutes to go between London Liverpool Street in the heart of the city and the airport, with trains running every 15 minutes.
-Fares start at £8 one-way when booked in advance.
+The Stansted Express takes 47 minutes to go between London Liverpool Street in the heart of the city and the airport, and 36 minutes to Tottenham Hale (to connect to Stratford and the London Underground Victoria Line for the West End).
+Trains depart every 15 minutes.
+Fares start from £8 per person each way when booked online in advance.

 You can book a private airport transfer through Golden Tours for up to eight passengers.
 Your driver will pick you up from any London airport and meet and greet you at the terminal.

 Addison Lee is London's largest minicab company and offers complimentary meet and greet at all of London’s airports for transfers.
 Book in advance and Addison Lee will give you a fixed price and SMS notifications when your driver is on the way.
 The easiest way to book with Addison Lee is through the smartphone app.